 This a prime trait for anyone with a growth mindset, but it’s still a good growth mindset example, nonetheless.
 This example can also be extended into other areas of work and life.

-For example, if you are adopting this mindset, this can change who you wish to spend time around or who you want to let in.
+For example, if you are adopting this mindset, this can change who you wish to spend time with or who you want to let in.

 If you’re a manager and want a more engaged and motivated group, it’s important that your employees want to be paying attention and improving their skills.